-With the wife busy at the nearby supermarket, there was a small window for some kite flying and KAP.
-We had both been sick pretty much all week - having survived the entire Winter unscathed up until then.
+With the wife busy at the nearby supermarket, there was a small window for some kite flying and kite aerial photography (KAP).
+We had both been sick pretty much all week, having survived the entire winter unscathed up until then.

-The 2 meter (8 feet) span carbon and Tyvek Diamond goes together fairly quickly and even the KAP rig setup seems to be getting easier these days.
-Must be the practice!
-A Half-Picavet suspension seems perfectly adequate since the big super-rigid Diamond has almost zero side-to-side sway in flight.
+The 2-meter (8-foot) span carbon-and-Tyvek diamond goes together fairly quickly and even the KAP rig setup seems to be getting easier these days.
+It must be the practice!
+A half-Picavet suspension seems perfectly adequate since the big super-rigid diamond has almost zero side-to-side sway in flight.

 At least something made it into the air this week.
-Better than nothing!
+That's better than nothing!

 Full-on Fences Foil KAP

-It was supposed to have been a very interesting KAP (Kite Aerial Photography) session.
+It was supposed to have been a very interesting KAP session.
 Instead, my son and I were confronted with long and high security fencing which hadn't shown up in the Google imagery!
-So, instead of snapping photos of Port Adelaide from just across the water from the Western side, we ended up near Fort Glanville, down by the beach...
+So, instead of snapping photos of Port Adelaide from just across the water from the western side, we ended up near Fort Glanville, down by the beach.

 A rather light SSE breeze was blowing along the sand, although we stuck to the grassed area just inland from there.

-While fiddling with the KAP rig suspension lines, the big Tyvek and Carbon Diamond gently came to rest over the dunes, on its short 15 meter (50 feet) length of flying line.
+While fiddling with the KAP-rig suspension lines, the big Carbon Diamond gently came to rest over the dunes, on its short 15 meter (50 feet) length of flying line.
 This kite is usually happy to suspend the rig at this distance from the sail.
 However, the very marginal wind speed was making things awkward today.

 Two Big Diamonds Duel

-Having just completed the 2 meter (7 feet) Carbon Diamond #3 just days ago, it was time for a test flight.
-No major changes from #2.
-Just some improvements to the spar pockets and a small shift in the positioning of the span-wise slots which let air through the sail.
+Having just completed the 2 meter (7 foot) Carbon Diamond #3 just days ago, it was time for a test flight.
+There were no major changes from #2—just some improvements to the spar pockets and a small shift in the positioning of the span-wise slots which let air through the sail.
 This airflow reduces turbulence over the upper surface which in turn makes the kite more efficient and more stable in rough air.

 On the artistic side, the main factor in choosing the two sail colors was using up all my remaining containers of poster paint!
-Not exactly a permanent or high-quality finish, but hey, it's cheap.
+It was not exactly a permanent or high-quality finish, but hey, it's cheap.

-The other large Diamond design was the Multi-Dowel version which has proven itself over a very respectable wind range.
+The other large diamond design was the Multi-Dowel Series version which has proven itself over a very respectable wind range.
 Today it only had to cope with a light breeze, although it periodically gusted up to around 20 kph.

 Each kite was launched fairly easily, by letting out line during the gusts until the kite was hovering over the dry grass, about 20 meters (70 feet) or so out.
-A few firm pull-ins would then urge the kite upwards until it contacted the faster and more consistent air above tree top height.
+A few firm pull ins would then urge the kite upward until it contacted the faster and more consistent air above treetop height.
 Then it was an easy matter to let further line out.
-To 60 meters (200 feet) for the plastic-sailed Multi-Dowel kite and a little less for the Tyvek-sailed Carbon kite.
+This went to 60 meters (200 feet) for the plastic-sailed Multi-Dowel kite and a little less for the Tyvek-sailed kite.

 With both kites up it was a real contrast in sounds and sight.
-The plastic sail fluttering quietly from time to time in bursts of extra wind speed.
-The Tyvek sail not making much noise - except for my experimental 'bib' tail which emitted loud crinkling sounds continuously!
-Looks like a giant baby's bib, but slit into several ribbons, and roughly square in overall shape.
+The plastic sail fluttered quietly from time to time in bursts of extra wind speed.
+The Tyvek sail made little noise—except for my experimental "bib" tail which emitted loud crinkling sounds continuously!
+It looks like a giant baby's bib, but slit into several ribbons and roughly square in overall shape.

 KAP Mystery Solved